kmexter/if-solutions-proposals/proposals/radical-transparency/linkset-usage-patterns/10-detached-local-storage.md

 **Attaching Profile Declarations to Filesystem Content and Downloads**

 ## 1. Introduction to the Problem Space
 In modern data ecosystems (such as BIM, GIS, and Open Science), data must be highly diverse and rapidly evolvable.
-To achieve interoperability without central monopolization, different communities require specialized "profiles" (sub-schemas, validation shapes, and localized compliance rules) built on top of base formats.
+To achieve interoperability without central monopolization, different communities require specialised "profiles" (sub-schemas, validation shapes, and localised compliance rules) built on top of base formats.

-On the Web, managing this diversity is low-cost and dynamic thanks to Content Negotiation and HTTP headers.
+On the web, managing this diversity is low-cost and dynamic thanks to Content Negotiation and HTTP headers.
 However, **as soon as a data resource lands on a local filesystem, this rich contextual metadata is instantly lost.** Users and applications are forced to rely entirely on ambiguous file extensions (e.g., `.xml`, `.json`, `.ifc`, `.gpkg`).
 These extensions only specify the syntax, completely hiding the specific profile or semantic namespace in use.

 To bridge this gap, we need a zero-cost, radical-transparency pattern to bootstrap profile compliance directly on physical filesystems, ensuring that files remain self-describing, discoverable, and linkable without modifying the original payload binaries.